Killings: Ohanaeze calls for emergency security summit - Vanguard News

 Nwodo flayed the continuous rampaging, plunder, rape, kidnapping and murder of innocent Nigerians by armed Fulani herdsmen, which he noted has climbed to a most worrisome crescendo.

-In a statement issued by Ohanaeze on Sunday, Nwodo noted that recently, the British High Commission in an advisory to British citizens in Nigeria declared twenty-four of our states unsafe.
+In a statement issue by Ohanaeze on Sunday, Nwodo noted that recently, the British High Commission in an advisory to British citizens in Nigeria declared twenty four of our states unsafe.

 “Such inciting, provocative and treasonable outbursts has only been greeted by an advise that they (the suspected criminal parent body) should respect the Presidency and an unrelenting resolve to force Nigerians to accommodate such murderers in their homes under a policy that violates our constitution and all laws and court judgments relating to land Use Administration.